 Catharsis is an odd title for an album.
 Especially one from Machine Head.
 An album title is supposed to signify what sets it apart, what makes it unique.
 Catharsis hasn’t just been an emotional cornerstone of every Machine Head album to date, but a defining trait for heavy metal in general.
 What makes this the most cathartic album to ever be grooved onto lacquer?
 Honestly, I don’t even think it’s the most cathartic Machine Head album ever released.
 Even Robb Flynn stressed before it hit streams that the band had never intended to create their heaviest or fastest work and nor have they.
 Doesn’t stop it from being a blisteringly fast and heavy record, though.

 It’s not all grand chanting and riffing that marches to the beat of recent protests.
-The album loses steam just after midway and proves to be top heavy when it comes to truly memorable tunes; the back half could have been trimmed significantly to de-bloat the fatiguing one-and-a-quarter-hour runtime.
+The album loses steam just after midway and proves to be top-heavy when it comes to truly memorable tunes; the back half could have been trimmed significantly to de-bloat the fatiguing one-and-a-quarter-hour runtime.
 And for all the lyrical directness, there is at least one instance where Flynn should have pulled his punches as he seeks to take back the derogatory terms levelled at minorities.
 This moment – found in Bastards – slams the breaks on your good time with the otherwise exemplary song, smashing the front end of your bonnet against a brick wall as it careers into it at 90mph.
-There’s also another lyrical misstep in the single Kaleidoscope as one of the lines is distractingly reminiscent of Green Day’s American Idiot dirge Wake Me Up When September Ends.
+There’s also another lyrical misstep in the single Kaleidoscope as one of the lines is distractingly reminiscent of Green Day’s American Idiot dirge Boulevard of Broken Dreams.

-While the diversity of genre and the variety of directions haven’t made Catharsis Machine Head’s strongest album to date, they have made it one of the most interesting.
-And that is not a polite code word for disaster either.
+While the diversity of genre and the variety of directions haven’t made Catharsis Machine Head’s strongest album to date, they have made it one of their most interesting.
+And that is not a polite code word for disaster, either.
 This album continues the streak of incredible records that should surely put Machine Head in the same conversation as Anthrax or Megadeth for legacy.